Grimrukh/soulstruct-blender/README.md

 ## Upcoming Features

 - Support for other games like **Dark Souls: Prepare to Die Edition**, **Dark Souls III**, and **Elden Ring** is in development.
+- Support for at least Dark Souls 2 FLVER models is likely to come.
 - More comprehensive documentation and video tutorials are coming soon.

 ## Known Issues